satry22/Lets-Play/README.md

 - No bugs unfixed.

-- I had a issue with my cards staying in a row when I wanted them to go to 2 and then 1 across.
+- I had a issue with my cards stacking up on each other instread of lining up next to one another.
+I solved the issue by turning my cards into buttons.
-  The problem was fixed with media queries changing their flex-basis and using wrap.

 ## Deployment